Parent page: Server Items

 Sample - Simple Lifecycle With Approvals

 The lifecycle definition applied is chosen at the individual Item level, when creating an Item.
 Different Items can therefore have different lifecycle definitions assigned to them.

-Once a defined lifecycle definition is in use by an Item in the Workspace, that definition can not be deleted.
+Once a defined lifecycle definition is in use by an Item in the server, that definition can not be deleted.
 You can however modify the definition to some extent, including renaming it, modifying its state attributes (color, transitions, applicability, visibility), adding new states to the definition, removing any unused states, and linking stages to revision levels (where applicable).
 Once an Item is created and an initial release into a planned revision of that Item is made, that Item can not have its lifecycle definition changed to a different one.